pubkey/rxdb/docs-src/why-nosql.md

 ## What you lose with NoSQL

 - You can not run relational queries across tables inside a single transaction.
+- You can not mutate documents based on a `WHERE` clause, in a single transaction.
 - You need to resolve replication conflicts on a per-document basis.

 ## But there is database XY

 Yes, there are SQL databases out there that run on the client side or have replication, but not both.

 - WebSQL / [sql.js](https://github.com/sql-js/sql.js/): In the past there was **WebSQL** in the browser.
 It was a direct mapping to SQLite because all browsers used the SQLite implementation.
-You could store relational data in it, but there was no concept of replication at any point in time. **sql.js** is an SQLLite complied to JavaScript.
+You could store relational data in it, but there was no concept of replication at any point in time. **sql.js** is an SQLite complied to JavaScript.
 It has not replication and it has (for now) no persistent storage, everything is stored in memory.
 - WatermelonDB is a SQL databases that runs in the client.
 WatermelonDB uses a document-based replication that is not able to replicate relational queries.
 - Cockroach / Spanner/ PostgreSQL etc. are SQL databases with replication.
 But they run on servers, not on clients, so they can make different trade offs.